 On the way back, make sure to stop at Port au Choix National Historic Site for another history lesson – reaching even further into the past.
 Learn how important seals were to ancient people as you walk along the coastal paths.

-And don’t miss the gorgeous Point Riche Lighthouse for amazing views.
+And don't miss the gorgeous Point Riche Lighthouse for the best view of the ocean in this area.
 Watch the waves crash against the sharp rocks, have a picnic and stay for sunset if time allows.

 Another great part about the northern peninsula?
 Caribou!
-You have a great chance of seeing some up in that area, so be on the lookout.
+You have a great chance of wildlife viewing up in that area, so be on the lookout.

 (Honorable mention: This list of things to do in Gros Morne wouldn’t be complete without including the Western Brook Pond Boat Tour.
 Unfortunately, timing and weather weren’t on our side for this activity.
 But, everyone we talked to raved about this experience!)

-Where to Stay: As RVers, we were excited to split our time between three of the park’s beautiful campgrounds – Berry Hill, Trout River and Shallow Bay.
+As RVers, we were excited to split our time between three of the park's beautiful campgrounds – Berry Hill, Trout River, and Shallow Bay.
 However, there are also two other campgrounds run by the park: Green Point and Lomond.
-Of the five, Berry Hill is the only one that offers full hookups.
+Of the five, Berry Hill is the only one that offers full hookups for RVs.

-There are additional RV parks and other lodging located in and around the park, as well as back country camping.
-The Ocean View Inn in Rocky Harbour is one of the most popular and conveniently located.
+There are additional RV parks and other lodging located in and around the park, as well as back country camping site options.
+The Ocean View Inn in Rocky Harbour is one of the most popular and conveniently located hotel.

 Berry Hill Campground

 We also had a blast participating in the “night walk” led by a ranger.
 He taught us interesting facts about bats with fun, kid-focused games.
-Which of course made the small amount of adults in the groups laugh hysterically.
+Which, of course, made the small number of adults in the groups laugh hysterically.

 Trout River Campground